Akuli/math-tutorial/geometry-and-trig.rst

 We could also use vectors to do similar things as in :ref:`the unit circle trig section <unitcircletrig>`.
-The advantage with vectors is that moving the player is really easy:
+The advantage with vectors is that moving the ball is really easy:

 .. code-block:: python

-   player.x += speed_vector.x
+   ball.x += speed_vector.x
-   player.y += speed_vector.y
+   ball.y += speed_vector.y

-A disadvantage is that if we want to change the angle that the player moves at by 1° we can't just do ``moving_angle += 1``.
+A disadvantage is that if we want to change the angle that the ball moves at by 1° we can't just do ``moving_angle += 1``.
 We'll look into how this is done below.